weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ### Glossary
 * **Application** a collection of Kubernetes manifests.
 Stored in .weave-gitops/apps/&lt;app name&gt;.
-* **CAPI Cluster** a kubernetes cluster with lifecycle management controlled via Cluster API (CAPI).
+* **CAPI Cluster** a Kubernetes cluster with lifecycle management controlled via Cluster API (CAPI).
 The CAPI provider is either installed as a profile or added directly via `clusterctl`.
 The templates for creating CAPI clusters are stored in .weave-gitops/apps/capi.
 The rendered template for a cluster is stored in .weave-gitops/apps/capi/&lt;cluster name&gt;.yaml
-* **Cluster** a kubernetes cluster.
+* **Cluster** a Kubernetes cluster.
 Stored in .weave-gitops/clusters/&lt;cluster name&gt;.
 * **Environment** a configuration of an application that can be applied to one or more clusters.
 Stored in .weave-gitops/apps/&lt;app name&gt;/env
 * **GOAT** GitOps AuTomation - representing the resources needed to drive the GitOps pipeline.
 Specifically, Flux source resources (GitRepository, Bucket, etc.), Flux Kustomization resources, and potentially HelmReleases.
 * **GORT** GitOps RunTime - the CRDs, controllers, RBAC, service accounts, etc., necessary to operate the GOAT resources.
-* **Profile** a software package that is stored in .weave-gitops/profiles/&lt;profile name&gt; see https://profiles.dev/ for complete details.
+* **Profile** a software package  stored in .weave-gitops/profiles/&lt;profile name&gt; see https://profiles.dev/ for complete details.
 Profiles can have versions and environments which follow the same pattern as apps.
 Profiles are comprised of one or more of the following:
-    * kubernetes manifests
+    * Kubernetes manifests
     * helm charts
     * other profiles.
 * **Version** an app or profile may append `@semver` to the name to indicate a new version.
 Note: the use of versions is optional.
 Their use would likely only be used in environments where the list of applications is small and change infrequently.
 See the FAQ below on using branches or tags to achieve a more traditional git experience.
 Appending this to a name of an application is considered a new application.
 The syntax is a suggestion of one way to denote the application has changed.